-'Have you already voted as proxy at this election or any other police and crime commissioner election for which the day of poll is today, whether here or elsewhere in this police area or in any other police area, on behalf of four or more electors?'
+'Have you already voted as proxy at this election, whether here or elsewhere in this constituency or in any other constituency, on behalf of four or more electors?'

-If the answer is yes, a ballot paper must not be issued.
+If the answer to this question is 'yes', a ballot must not be issued.

-If the answer to this question is 'no' then ask:
+If, however, the answer is 'no', then ask:

-'Have you already voted as a proxy at this election or any other police and crime commissioner election for which the day of poll is today, whether here or elsewhere in this police area or in any other police area, on behalf of two or more electors?'
+'Have you already voted as proxy at this election, whether here or elsewhere in this constituency or any other constituency, on behalf of two or more electors?'

-If the answer is no, an ordinary or tendered ballot paper must be issued as appropriate.
-50
+If the answer to this question is 'no', an ordinary or tendered ballot paper must be issued, as appropriate.

-If the answer to this question is 'yes' then ask:
+If the answer to this question is 'yes', then ask:

-'Were two or more of the electors on whose behalf you have voted in this election, or any other police and crime commissioner election for which the day of poll is today, registered in a register of electors otherwise than in pursuance of a service declaration?'
+'Were two or more of the electors on whose behalf you have voted in this election registered in a register of parliamentary electors otherwise than in pursuance of an overseas elector's declaration or a service declaration?'

-If the answer is no, an ordinary or tendered ballot paper must be issued as appropriate.
+If the answer is 'no', an ordinary or tendered ballot paper must be issued, as appropriate.

-'Is the elector (or are the electors) for whom you are voting today registered in a register of electors otherwise than in pursuance of a service declaration?'
+'Is the elector (or are the electors) for whom you are voting today registered in a register of parliamentary electors otherwise than in pursuance of an overseas elector's declaration or a service declaration?'

-If the answer to this question is 'yes', do not issue the ballot paper.
+If the answer to this question is 'yes', do not issue a ballot paper.

-If the answer is 'no' (and the questions above have been answered satisfactorily), an ordinary or tendered ballot paper must be issued as appropriate.
+If the answer is 'no' (and the questions above have been answered satisfactorily), an ordinary or tendered ballot paper must be issued as appropriate